 Culturally, the only women who frequent bars are working girls.
 Ethiopians have a high tolerance for foreign woman stumbling into drinking establishments, but don’t expect any respectable Ethiopian lady to go with you to a tejbet, a bar serving honey wine.
 The only exception is the restaurant-looking establishment on Haile Gebre Selassie Street.
 Topia ferments its own tej of high quality, and women can relax in this temple of traditional drink.
 Ask the server to show you how to properly wrap your index finger around the glass serving bottle.

 A foreigner’s visit to Ethiopia wouldn’t be complete without a late night at a cultural restaurant.
 The main attraction at Yod Abyssinia in the Mekanisa district is the fantastic, high octane traditional dance show that happens every night, showcasing the different tribal cultures.
 While you are cheering on the dancers, enjoy traditional platters of food with glasses of domestic wine and restaurant-fermented tej.
 The food and drink prices are inflated, but the entertainment is free.
 Just remember to tip the dancers by slipping bills into their belts.
 It sounds creepy, but that’s how it’s done.
+(NB the main branch is in Bole Medhane Alem, very near the airport.)

 African Jazz Village at the Ghion Hotel